IFRS updates

 Yes, IFRS is widely used across Ireland.
 Listed companies must follow full IFRS accounting standards Ireland for their financial statements.
 Meanwhile, many small and medium-sized businesses use FRS 102, which aligns with IFRS for SMEs Ireland principles.

 The Irish accounting landscape relies heavily on international standards.
 This alignment ensures consistency and comparability across markets.
-Companies preparing for IFRS updates in Ireland 2025 need to understand these connections.
+Companies reporting for the 2026 financial year now operate under the amended version of FRS 102, effective for accounting periods beginning on or after 1 January 2026.

 Overview of IASB IFRS updates relevant to Ireland

 The International Accounting Standards Board (IASB) continues developing new standards.
-IASB IFRS changes 2025 focus on improving transparency.
+IASB IFRS changes introduced during 2025–2026 focus on enhancing transparency, comparability, and disclosure quality.
 Key developments include IFRS 18 and IFRS 19, both effective from January 2027.

 These standards aim to enhance financial reporting improvements Ireland by providing clearer guidance on presentation and disclosure requirements.
 Early adoption is permitted, giving companies flexibility in implementation timing.